Stripe Setup

-Once you’ve created a Stripe app, you’ll need to configure it with your Stripe keys and fill in a few settings.
+Once you've created a Stripe app, you'll need to connect it with Stripe and fill in a few settings.
 This is a one-time setup that connects Superwall to Stripe.
-The easiest way to get started is to click on the link in your overview page, which will take you to your app’s Settings page:
+The easiest way to get started is to click on the link in your overview page, which will take you to your app's Settings page:

 Application settings